Cancún Dental Implants

 Bone grafting

-In a bone grafting procedure, the surgeon will obtain a section of bone from another area of your body or use a bone of special material for the graft and graft it into the maxillary bone.
-Next is a wait (up to several months), while the graft creates new bone and is strong enough to make sure that the implant is stable and secure.
+In a bone grafting procedure, the surgeon will obtain a section of bone from another area of your body or use a bone of unique material for the graft and graft it into the maxillary bone.

-It is possible that only a minor graft is needed, and the procedure can be performed at the same time as implant surgery, but the oral surgeon will make the final decision.
+However, the oral surgeon will make the final decision.
 A successful bone graft allows your jawbone to be strong enough to support the dental implant.

 Bone grafting allows for an ideal setting to achieve a higher success rate of implant integration.